 1. Extra Bathroom

-If your home has only one bathroom, adding an extra one to the basement is a great idea.
+If your home has only one bathroom, adding an extra bathroom in the basement is a great idea.
 A basement bathroom will increase your overall enjoyment of the space and add value to your home overall.
 Depending on what you will be using the space for, you can go for a simple powder room or a full-blown spa.
 The choice is up to you and your budget.
 On average, homeowners spend anywhere between $3,000 to $15,000 adding a new bathroom to their basement.